emilyjspencer/Thermostat4/user_stories.md

 So I can be mindful of the environment,
 I want to ensure that PSM (Power Saving Mode) is on by default

+As a parent,
+So I can check the current temperature in London,
+I would like to see the current temperature displayed

+As a curious individual,
+So I can check the current temperature in cities around the world, I would like to be able to enter a city and see the city's current temperature displayed